sorelmitra/verifit/Readme.md

 Whenever the input or output files are used, their names are inferred from the test function name, of the form `<test_func><SUFFIX>`, where `SUFFIX` can be:

-- `.json`: Input file (just the extension).
+- `.input.json`: Input file.
 For GraphQL, this is the operation name
 - `.graphql`: GraphQL query (where applicable)
 - `.vars.json`: GraphQL variables (where applicable)
 - `.vars.template.json`: GraphQL variables with placeholders of the form `${ID}` (where applicable)